A Framework for Improving the Reliability of Black-box Variational Inference: Learning Rate Scheduler

-Because the MCSE check requires computing $\paramdim$ ESS values, for high-dimensional models the computational cost can be significant.
-Therefore, it is important to optimize when the checks are carried out.
+Because the MCSE check requires computing $\paramdim$ ESS values, it can be computationally expensive, especially for high-dimensional models.
+Therefore, it is important to optimize when conducting the checks.
 A well-known approach in such situations is the ``doubling trick.''
-Let $W_\mathrm{conv}$ denote the window size when convergence is detected, and let $W_\mathrm{opt}$ denote the minimal window size that would result in the MCSE check being satisfied.
+Let $W_\mathrm{conv}$ denote the window size when convergence is detected, and let $W_\mathrm{opt}$ denote the minimal window size that satisfies the MCSE check.
 The doubling trick would suggest checking at iteration numbers $\iternumconverged + 2^{j}W_\mathrm{conv}$ for $j=0,1,\dots$, in which case the total computational cost is within a factor of $4 \log W_\mathrm{opt}$ of the optimal scenario in in which the check is only done at $\iternumconverged + W_\mathrm{conv}$ and $\iternumconverged + W_\mathrm{opt}$).
 However, we can potentially do substantially better by accounting for the different computational cost of the optimization versus the MCSE check.

 \begin{proposition} Assume that the cost of the MCSE check using $K$ iterates is $C_{E}K$ and the cost of $K$ iterations of optimization is $C_{O}K$.
-Let $r \defined C_{O}/C_{E}$, $\chi(r) \defined 1 + (1 + r)^{-1/2}$, and $g(r) \defined (2 + r + 2 r^{1/2})/(1 + r)$.
+Let $r \defined C_{O}/C_{E}$, $\chi(r) \defined 1 + (1 + r)^{-1/2}$, and $g(r) \defined (2 + r + 2 (1+r)^{1/2})/(1 + r)$.
 If the MCSE check is done on iteration numbers $\iternumconverged + \chi(r)^{j}W_\mathrm{conv}$ for $j=0,1,\dots$, then the total computational cost will be within a factor of $g(r)$ of optimal. \end{proposition} See \cref{sec:optimal-MCSE-rechecking-proof} for the proof.
 Since $g(0) = 4$ and $g(r)$ is monotonically decreasing in $r$, when $r \approx 0$ -- that is, $C_{O}$ is negligible compared to $C_{E}$ -- we recover the doubling rule since $\chi(0) = 2.$ However, as long as $r$ is significantly greater than zero, the worst-case additional cost factor can be substantially less than 4.
 Therefore we carry out the MCSE check on iteration numbers $\iternumconverged + \chi(r)^{j}W_\mathrm{conv}$ with $r$ estimated based on the actual runtimes of the optimization so far and the first MCSE check.